Today I’m posting updates (1/n) to the Light Stage open source project codebase.

 These recent updates to the LightStage-Repo on github include:

 Continue reading “Open Source Code for Light Stage Capture Sequences”

 - Local web service (on port 8080) to return data requested by an HTTP client, such as a hardware controller with Ethernet/Wifi module.

 - Configuration file designed for each Light Stage, to easily get the web service responding with correct sequence data.

 In this post, I took the liberty to write some of my thoughts and reflections on why Lightstages are (“pretty cool in my book” and also) relevant amongst today’s cutting edge developments in machine learning and data-driven decision making.

 Over the last few years, I’ve had the opportunity to work as a researcher on the Aber Lightstage project, under Dr. Hannah Dee.
 Back then, I wrote a Python-OpenGL-based application to help us visualise and numerically evaluate lighting positions on our stage — the project is open source and on Github.
 Dr. Dee had successfully raised a bit of funding to bring together a team of engineers, researchers and advisors, each offering their specialist skills and knowledge to the project, and I got the chance to get involved.

 Continue reading “Update on Lightstage Project”

-On 26th August 2016 we drew to a close SAB2016, the 14th international conference of the series on bio-inspiration for robotics and algorithms from more or less any discipline at theory stages, to simulations and empirically applied.
-For me, nothing can take away my reverberating proudness I feel for just being a part of such a diverse, kind and like-minded collection of people with the sheer fascination for nature, paired with such talent and vision to pursue it for the betterment of society and life.
-I mean, isn’t that the dream?
+Back on 26th August 2016 we drew to a close SAB2016, the 14th international conference of the series on bio-inspiration for robotics and algorithms from more or less any discipline at theory stages, to simulations and empirically applied.
+For me, nothing can take away my reverberating proud feeling I have for being a part of a diverse, kind and like-minded collection of people with a sheer fascination for nature, paired with the talent and vision to pursue it for the betterment of society and life.
+I mean, isn’t that the dream!?

 Continue reading “Bio-Inspired Robotics Conference – SAB2016”